 Well, the snow and chilly temperatures have arrived here in Alberta.
 I enjoy taking my dog Layla for a walk in the winter and she loves to adventure in the snow.
 Here are a few helpful tips to keep in mind while out walking in the winter months.

 - Keep walks short.
-When it’s really cold out we want to have a shorter walk.
-Observe your dog’s body language, if they are picking up their feet, whining, shivering.
-Then we would want to take our dog home.
-As well when it’s really cold or heavy snow cover, we can stick to the sidewalk or areas that have plowed or free of heavy snow.
-This way we can see where we are walking.
-We always want to be safe.
+When it’s really cold out, take a shorter walk.
+Observe your dog’s body language.
+If they are picking up their feet, whining and/or shivering, then it’s time to go home.
+As well, when it’s really cold or there is a heavy snow cover, stick to the sidewalk or areas that have been plowed or are free of heavy snow.
+This way you can see where you are walking.
+You always want to be safe.

 - Wear a sweater or jacket.
 Some dogs may have a furry coat to keep them warm, others may not.
-An extra layer like a sweater or jacket will give your furry friend an extra layer.
-This will keep them warm, as well protect them from getting wet.
-Not only does your pet stay warm, but they also look so cute in a sweater.
+An extra layer like a sweater or jacket will give your furry friend some warmth as well as protect them from getting wet.
+Not only does your pet stay warm, but they also look cute in a sweater.
 Totally camera ready!

 - Wear boots.
-Having your dog wear boots will protect their paws from snow and ice.
-As well protect your dog’s paws from salt and other chemicals.
+Having your dog wear boots will protect their paws from snow and ice as well as salt and other chemicals.

 - Wipe paws.
-After your walk make sure you wipe your dog’s paws after.
+After your walk make sure you wipe your dog’s paws.
 You can use a damp warm cloth to wipe away salt, chemicals, and dirt.
-Washing removes the salt and chemicals from their paws.

 - Walk during the day.
-If your schedule allows you to do so, plan your walk in the daytime hours.
-Most likely it will be warmer, as well you are more visible to other people and vehicles.
+If your schedule allows, plan your walk in the daytime hours.
+Most likely it will be warmer and you will be more visible to other people and vehicles.

 I hope that with these few tips you and your dog can enjoy the crisp and hopefully sunny winter.